nicholas-ross/SSMS-Schema-Folders/README.md

 # [SSMS Schema Folders](https://github.com/nicholas-ross/SSMS-Schema-Folders)

-This an extension for SQL Server Management Studio 2012, 2014, 2016, 17 and 18.
+This an extension for SQL Server Management Studio 2012, 2014, 2016, 17, 18 and 19.
 It groups sql objects in Object Explorer (tables, views, etc.) into schema folders.

 ![Object Explorer](ObjectExplorerView.png)

 Source code, documentation and issues can be found at <https://github.com/nicholas-ross/SSMS-Schema-Folders>

-This is a fork of [SSMS2012Extender](https://ssms2012extender.codeplex.com/) that adds support for SSMS 2014 and 2016.
+This is a fork of [SSMS2012Extender](https://github.com/NotExperiencedDev/SSMSExtension) (from when it was on CodePlex) that adds support for SSMS 2014 and 2016.

-You can download the latest version of SSMS for free from [Microsoft](https://msdn.microsoft.com/en-US/library/mt238290.aspx).
+You can download the latest version of SSMS for free from [Microsoft](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).

 ## Install

 [Download the latest release.](https://github.com/nicholas-ross/SSMS-Schema-Folders/releases)

-You may need to unblock the zip file before extracting.
+You must unblock the zip file before extracting.
 Right click on the zip file in Windows Explorer and select Properties.
 If you see an `Unblock` button or checkbox then click it.

 Extract the zip file and copy the folder into the SSMS extension folder.
 Remove or replace any previous version.
-Run the included reg file to skip the load error.
+For 2012-17 run the included reg file to skip the load error or click `No` when you do see the error and then restart SSMS.

 * 2012 - `C:\Program Files (x86)\Microsoft SQL Server\110\Tools\Binn\ManagementStudio\Extensions`
 * 2014 - `C:\Program Files (x86)\Microsoft SQL Server\120\Tools\Binn\ManagementStudio\Extensions`
 * 2016 - `C:\Program Files (x86)\Microsoft SQL Server\130\Tools\Binn\ManagementStudio\Extensions`
 * 17 - `C:\Program Files (x86)\Microsoft SQL Server\140\Tools\Binn\ManagementStudio\Extensions`
-* 18 - `C:\Program Files (x86)\Microsoft SQL Server Management Studio 18\Common7\IDE\Extensions`
+* 18 - Default install location is `C:\Program Files (x86)\Microsoft SQL Server Management Studio 18\Common7\IDE\Extensions`
+* 19 - Default install location is `C:\Program Files (x86)\Microsoft SQL Server Management Studio 19\Common7\IDE\Extensions`

 ## Options

 There are a few user options which change the style and behaviour of the schema folders.
 `Tools > Options > SQL Server Object Explorer > Schema Folders`

+* Enabled - So you can disable the extension without uninstalling it.
 * Append Dot - Add a dot after the schema name on the folder label.
 * Clone Parent Node - Add the right click and connection properties of the parent node to the schema folder node.
 * Use Object Icon - Use the icon of the child node as the folder icon.
 If false then use the parent node (i.e. folder) icon.
 * Rename Node - Removes the schema name from the object node label.
+* Quick schema from node text - Faster but inaccurate.
+Default disabled.
+* Unresponsive timeout - Node sort speed vs unresponsive user interface.
+* Use Nodes.Clear - Faster but freezes the user interface.
+Default disabled.

 ## Known Issues